aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/2 - build-policy-constraint-constraint-template/index.en.md

 `ConstraintTemplate` describes the Rego that enforces the constraint and the schema of the constraint.
 The schema constraint allows the author of the constraint (cluster admin) to define the constraint behavior.

 In this scenario, the cluster administrator will force the cluster to use unprivileged containers.
-The OPA Gatekeeper will look for the securitycontext field and determine whether 'privileged=true' is present.
+The OPA Gatekeeper will look for the security context field and determine whether 'privileged=true' is present.
 If this is the case, the request will fail.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment